-Just imagine it.
 This Christmas, you could be spending the holiday before a roaring blaze, in a house aglow with festive lights and snuggled under blankets of snow.
-Delicious tidbits and wonderful drinks are passed around while delightful company, including some new friends, enjoy traditional party games, fresh country air, Midnight services in a country church with a superb choir, surprise presents and a series of feasts prepared by unseen but very capable hands.
+Delicious treats and wonderful drinks are passed around while the delightful company, including some new friends, enjoy traditional party games, fresh country air, Midnight services in a country church with a superb choir, surprise presents, and a series of feasts prepared by unseen but very capable hands.

 A British country house Christmas is one of those fantasy breaks lots of people dream about.
 This year, why not let someone else put up the tree and wrestle with the lights?
 These are the Christmas breaks offered by hotels we've visited and enjoyed.

 They're popular, mind you.
 So you'll probably have to book in September or early October.
 And you may even have to plan this Christmas break two or three years ahead of time.

 The hotel, high on a hill but within walking distance of a fabulous, historic abbey, is surrounded by a golf course and has an accomplished kitchen and a spa with a good-sized, heated swimming pool.
 Plus, it's dog-friendly so the whole family can tear into their holiday presents here.
 Dog-friendly rooms are limited though and sold out for Christmas by early October, so if you are thinking of bringing your pet on your Christmas break here, consider booking your room early.

 For Christmas 2019, the hotel is planning a three-night Christmas Retreat, and they'll even add your own personal Christmas tree for just a little bit extra.
 Here's the plan: